xebialabs/blueprints/examples/helloworld/README.md

-[file] Blueprint output file 'xebialabs/values.xlvals' generated successfully [file] Blueprint output file 'xebialabs/secrets.xlvals' generated successfully [file] Blueprint output file 'xebialabs/.gitignore' generated successfully [file] Blueprint output file 'xebialabs/myapplication.yaml' generated successfully [file] Blueprint output file 'xebialabs/myenvironments.yaml' generated successfully [file] Blueprint output file 'xebialabs/myinfrastructure.yaml' generated successfully [file] Blueprint output file 'xebialabs/myrelease.yaml' generated successfully [file] Blueprint output file 'xebialabs/README.md' generated successfully
+[file] Blueprint output file 'xebialabs/values.xlvals' generated successfully [file] Blueprint output file 'xebialabs/secrets.xlvals' generated successfully [file] Blueprint output file 'xebialabs/.gitignore' generated successfully [file] Blueprint output file 'xebialabs/application.yaml' generated successfully [file] Blueprint output file 'xebialabs/environments.yaml' generated successfully [file] Blueprint output file 'xebialabs/infrastructure.yaml' generated successfully [file] Blueprint output file 'xebialabs/release.yaml' generated successfully
 ```

-The ```xl blueprint``` command renders files with the details you entered.
+The `xl blueprint` command renders files with the details you entered.
 This operation does not yet create objects in your system.
-In order to create objects, you need to run ```xl apply``` with these files.
+In order to create objects, you need to run `xl apply` with these files.

-This is a good time to inspect your output files noted above to see how the variable substitutions succeeded, including the ```secrets.xlvals```.
+This is a good time to inspect your output files noted above to see how the variable substitutions succeeded, including the `secrets.xlvals`.
 I’ve used editors, and I’ve also used code diffs to see the side-by-side differences.

 Next, let’s apply the changes:

 ```
 C:\Users\Marco\code\blueprints\tutorials\helloworld>xl apply -f xebialabs.yaml
-Applying myinfrastructure.yaml (imported by xebialabs.yaml)
+Applying infrastructure.yaml (imported by xebialabs.yaml)
 Created Infrastructure/HelloWorldInf
 Created Infrastructure/HelloWorldInf/MyLocalHost-DEV
 Created Infrastructure/HelloWorldInf/MyLocalHost-TEST
-Applying myenvironments.yaml (imported by xebialabs.yaml)
+Applying environments.yaml (imported by xebialabs.yaml)
 Created Environments/HelloWorldEnv
-Created Environments/HelloWorldEnv/myDockerDEV
+Created Environments/HelloWorldEnv/DevEnv
-Created Environments/HelloWorldEnv/myDockerTEST
+Created Environments/HelloWorldEnv/TestEnv
-Applying myapplication.yaml (imported by xebialabs.yaml)
+Applying application.yaml (imported by xebialabs.yaml)
 Created Applications/HelloWorldApp
 Created Applications/HelloWorldApp/1.0/Say Hello World Created Applications/HelloWorldApp/1.0
-Applying myrelease.yaml (imported by xebialabs.yaml)
+Applying release.yaml (imported by xebialabs.yaml)
 Updated Applications/Release02ce93c4d1744a5a90cb8a4dac7fde0d
 Updated Applications/Release02ce93c4d1744a5a90cb8a4dac7fde0d/summary
 Applying xebialabs.yaml
 Done
 ```

 At this time, you can navigate to XLR to create and run the new release.
-It should “just work.”
+It should "just work."

 ## In summary
 The example here takes us through the entire lifecycle of generating a brand-new deployment and release, and then converting that asset into a blueprint for re-use.
 Where you can use this DevOps-as-Code technique is to store your definitions into source control for reuse within your teams.
 Your examples will be more complex, and the value of being able to onboard any combination of applications, environments, and infrastructure gives you a strong capability of taking out unintended variations of human data entry.
 When you add the ability to orchestrate your activities around a release, you gain much higher confidence your release is deterministic and repeatable.